Garrett-MW/Office-Pro/README.md

 # Office-Pro
 CIS 2931: Advanced Project Systems Course Project

-**Group Members:**
+~Group Members:
   1. Garrett Womack
   2. Tanya Cruz
   3. Brendan Stroud
   4. Eleazar De Paz
   5. Kelvin Manuel

-**Project Description**
+~ Project Description
-  - Create a Web Application used by a customer looking to          purchase office supplies, and also a internal employee          whose job is to process/fulfill orders placed by customers.
+  - Create a Web Application used by a customer looking topurchase office            supplies, and also a internal employee whose job is to process/fulfill           orders placed by customers.

-**Project Requirments:**
+~ Project Requirments:
   - Customer:
       1. search for products
       2. make a purchase without creating an account